Vis4Sense/student-projects/2023-summer/intern-Daniel-Abreu/PromptAll/README.md

 ### Adding New Features

 To add new features to the extension, you can:

+- Add a function that allows the user to display an image from a notebook by communicating with the kernel.

 - Extend the context menu functionality to perform custom actions on images or prompts.